CastielWong/Laboratory/DevOps/Terraform/demo_rds/README.md

-Since the RDS is created inside a private subset, so it's needed to get into the provided instance so that to access the database.
+Since the RDS is created inside a private subset, it's needed to get into the provided instance for database accessing.

 Connect to the instance, then run:
 ```sh
 sudo apt-get install -y mysql-client